 - Rhode Island, May 29 (1790, the last of the 13 original colonies to ratify the Constitution)

 In 2016 President Obama issued a proclamation calling on citizens to fly the flag on May 1, Law Day.
-It’s also Loyalty Day, which got a proclamation from President Obama calling for flag flying in 2016.
+It’s also Loyalty Day, which got a proclamation from President Obama calling for flag flying in 2016, and from President Trump in 2017.

 May 8 marks the 70th anniversary of Victory in Europe Day, the day the Axis Powers in Europe surrendered at the end of World War II.
 Some years that day is marked by a proclamation calling for flag flying.
 (You may fly your flag then even if Congress and the President do nothing.)

-In recent years President Obama has proclaimed May 15 as Peace Officers Memorial Day, with flags to fly at half-staff.
-We might expect another such declaration in 2016.
+In recent years President Obama proclaimed May 15 as Peace Officers Memorial Day, with flags to fly at half-staff.
+We might expect another such declaration in 2018, but we’ll see next week.

 May 22 is National Maritime Day, under a Joint Resolution from Congress from 1933.
-President Obama may be expected to proclaim that day as a day to fly the flag, too.
+President Trump may proclaim that day as a day to fly the flag, too.

 Twelve events on fourteen days to fly the U.S. flag.
 May could be quite busy for flag fliers.